intel-iot-devkit/smart-video-workshop/up2-vision-kit/setup_intel_system_studio.md

 Once it loads, search for the **Marketplace Client** and install it.
 (It’s going to ask you to restart ISS)
 5. Go to **Help -> Eclipse Marketplace -> cmake4eclipse**
-(If you see cmake4eclipse listed, but cannot install it, close Intel System Studio, open a terminal, run sudo apt-get update && sudo apt-get upgrade, once done, come back and try again)
+(If you see cmake4eclipse listed, but cannot install it, close Intel System Studio, open a terminal, run **sudo apt-get update && sudo apt-get upgrade**, once done, come back and try again)
 (It’s going to ask you to restart ISS again)

 You are all set for importing Makefile project and CMake project to Intel System Studio now.